mojitoinc/mojito-mixers/README.md

 <br />

-DONE:
-- Back to Marketplace button should also have href.
-- Use cookie path for 3DS and Plaid.
-- Persist cookie with paymentID in the key.
-- Use CheckoutOverlay in success page and load orgID, checkoutItems... from cookie.
-- Add param validation and redirects in SuccessOverlay (implemented in its getServerSide props and CheckoutOverlay).
-- Add param validation and redirects in ErrorOverlay.
-- Fix CheckoutModalFooter missing close link and main action href (context: ErrorView).
-- Make sure ErrorOverlay passes error message as URL param.
-- Make sure 3DS error flow is resumed properly (show error loader variant, display previous data, timer continues, keep item and units...).
-- Remove CheckoutProvider.
-- Fix issue: Pay, redirect to 3DS, press back or go back manually.
-It continues the flow without having visited the success page.
-- Move success/error/failure to constants, props or env variables.

-DOING:

-- Keep and document SuccessOverlay as alternative (redirect before confirmation screen).
-- Investigate 3DS paymentId mismatch issue.
-- Document queries, flows, origin-overwrite header...

 TODO:
 - NEW PR 1: Persist wallet address (Plaid too) and use it when coming back from 3DS...
 Also add walletAddress to other payment methods.